How to add anchor links

 Using anchor links may be an indication that the email itself is too long.
-Emails are meant to be fairly short with "teaser" content to get the attention of recipients and links or buttons to "read more" on landing pages and websites.
+Emails are with high click through rates are typically fairly short with "teaser" content to get the attention of recipients and links or buttons to "read more" on landing pages and websites.

 This approach has the benefit of tracking clicks for the "read more" buttons and links from the email to gauge engagement level for each article / section within the email.

 Long emails can also be cut off / trimmed by some email clients.